 I’ll write more in a future post about some of the great research tips and tricks Thomas presented, but I’ll whet your appetite with this one.
 Tom has created what he calls a Genealogy Research Toolbox in which he has organized a huge collection of over 150 valuable genealogy links.
 He encourages people to use it and share it.
 Here it is: Genealogy Research Toolbox.

-In discussing the value of curating links such as these, Tom made a very cogent point.
+In discussing the value of curating links such as these, Thomas made a very cogent point.

 Why should I spend 30 minutes looking for a link when I could spend that 30 minutes looking for my ancestors?